klaytn/klaytn-docs/docs/toolkit/klaytn-wallet.md

 # Klaytn Wallet <a id="klaytn-wallet"></a>

-Klaytn Wallet is a browser-based account management tool for blockchain application (BApp) developers on Klaytn.
+Klaytn Wallet is a browser-based account management tool for dApp (decentralized application) developers on Klaytn.
 It helps developers create new accounts or view existing account information directly through a web browser without having to run a Klaytn node locally.
 Klaytn Wallet also lets users transfer KLAY or Klaytn tokens to other accounts for testing purposes.

 #### Important Notice on Security <a id="important-notice-on-security"></a>